Immerse yourself in the alluring charm of the Peak District with my guide to the Three Shires Head Walk and Waterfall.

 The closest towns with major train stations are Macclesfield (18-minute drive), and Buxton (11-minute drive), so it may be possible to get a taxi there and back from those stations.

 Get dropped off at ///snack.appealing.metals.
-This is the closest place, just a 10-15 minute walk from here.
+This is the closest place, just a 10-15 minute walk.

-This route starts off at clough house car park, with a gradual ascent, towards the steepest point of the walk (get it over early!), and leads down to the Three Shires head waterfall just before the halfway mark.
+Download file for GPSThis route starts off at clough house car park, with a gradual ascent, towards the steepest point of the walk (get it over early!), and leads down to the Three Shires Head waterfall just before the halfway mark.
 You then head over to the charming village of Wildboarclough, where you have options to extend or shorten the walk.

 - Start the ascent, where you’ll cross over a small footbridge, followed by a gate.